AP-NORC poll: Americans agree on many aspects of US identity

-PHOENIX (AP) — Majorities of Americans agree diversity strengthens the country and that values such as constitutional rights, a fair judicial system and the American Dream are key to the nation’s identity, according to a new poll from The Associated Press-NORC Center for Public Affairs Research.
+PHOENIX (AP) — Majorities of Americans agree that diversity strengthens the country and that values such as constitutional rights, a fair judicial system and the American dream are key to the nation’s identity, according to a new poll from The Associated Press-NORC Center for Public Affairs Research.

 But the poll also reveals a striking division on some aspects of national identity by partisanship and racial or ethnic background.
 Americans are closely split over whether it’s better for immigrants to embrace a single U.S. culture or add their own variations to the mix.